TosbackCgusBridge-Bot/CGUs-versions/Oodle/Privacy Policy.md

 *   Safety Center
 *   Privacy Policy
 *   Terms of Use
-*   toGather
-*   Send us Feedback

-© Copyright 2015 California Voices, LLC.
+© Copyright 2015 Oodle Holdings, LLC.
 All rights reserved.